gmkohler/HoundCloud/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+HoundCloud is a web application inspired by SoundCloud built using Ruby on Rails and React.js.
+HoundCloud allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Upload and tag songs
-- [ ] Organize notes within Notebooks
+- [ ] Subscribe to other users, have a "subscription feed"
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Search songs by tag
-- [ ] Search through notes for blocks of text
+- [ ] View index for collections of subscriptions, uploaded songs, curated playlists, liked songs/playlists.
-- [ ] Apply complex styling to notes while editing
+- [ ] Listen to songs while navigating the site
-- [ ] Set reminders on notes

 ## Design Docs
 * [View Wireframes][view]